vfarcic/jenkins-docker-ansible/README.md

 CD Environment
 --------------

 We'll set up Jenkins environment using Vagrant and Ansible.
 Vagrant will create a VM with Ubuntu and run the bootstrap.sh script.
 The only purpose of that script is to install Ansible.
 Once that is done, Ansible will make sure that Docker is installed and Jenkins process is running.
 As everything else in this article, Jenkins itself is packed as a [Docker container](https://registry.hub.docker.com/u/vfarcic/jenkins/dockerfile/) and deployed with Ansible.
 Please consult the [Continuous Deployment: Implementation with Ansible and Docker](http://technologyconversations.com/2014/12/29/continuous-deployment-implementation-with-ansible-and-docker/) article for more info.
-Besides Jenkins, Ansible will install Scala and SBT that will be used to assemble artifacts.

 ```bash
 vagrant up cd